lsst-ts/observatory-ops-docs/Simonyi/Non-Standard-Operations/EUI-Access/M2-Hexapods-Rotator-EUI-Access.rst

 - Ensure you have an IPA account and credentials.
     - If you do not have access, create an IHS ticket in the JIRA IHS project to request access.
-- Verify the status of the systems by checking the relevant Slack channels:
-    - `#summit-announce`
-    - `#m2-worklog`
-    - `#hexrot-worklog`
-    - `#camhexrot_ccw`
+        - Select "Service request" under the issue type field.
+        - Select "Account creation" under the component field.
-- Announce your intentions to use the EUIs in the relevant Slack channels.
+        - Ask for your IPA credentials to be added to the list of users on the relevant virtual machine (Hexrot, m2, etc.).

 .. _Accessing-M2-Camera-Hexapods-and-Camera-Rotator-EUIs-Post-Condition:

 Post-Condition
 ==============

-- The system will be in the desired state (tracking, idle, etc.) as per the commands issued.
+- The system will be connected to the EUI.
-    - Ensure to return the system to "DDS" mode if it was changed.
    - The EUI session should be properly closed after use.

 .. _Accessing-M2-Camera-Hexapods-and-Camera-Rotator-EUIs-Tutorial-Steps: